 The central instrument of EU law at issue was Council Regulation (EC) No 116/2009 on the export of cultural goods (codification of an earlier EU Regulation dating from the early days of EU integration, viz 1992).
 The key provision of the Regulation, Article 2, allows a national authority (like the Arts Council) to issue an EU export licence, but only if the earlier removal of the item from its country of origin (Italy) had been ‘lawful and definitive’.
 At trial, the question was whether the Valentine’s Day dispatch could be considered ‘lawful’ for the purposes of Italian law.
 On appeal, the focus shifted to whether the Italian law itself should be disregarded – in favour of an allegedly autonomous EU-law conception of unlawfulness– or found incompatible with the basic tenets of the free movement of goods within the EU.
 All of these arguments failed.
 The dispatch was considered by both courts to be ‘unlawful’, for the purposes of Italian law and for the Arts Council’s understanding of its powers under the EU Regulation.

 One irony in all this is that arguments before the Court of Appeal on EU law took place on the second working day following 31st January 2020, the date of the UK’s official departure from the EU.
 Of course, that doesn’t affect the events in the proceedings, which all took place before that day.
 Nevertheless, there remains a possibility that, following the end of the Transition Period on 31st December 2020, there would no longer be a formal prohibition on Simonis from taking her Giotto to Switzerland.
-In such a scenario, the EU Regulation would no longer apply, nor would the UK’s national export rules which, as a matter of course, only apply to objects that have been in the UK for more than 50 years (not the case here).
+In such a scenario, the EU Regulation would no longer apply, while the UK’s national export stops will usually only apply to objects that have been in the UK for more than 50 years (not the case here).
 We shall see what transpires.

 Perhaps the dispute in Simonis should come as no surprise.
 It is explained by a particular lopsidedness in export statistics.
 Last September, the EU Commission released a report on the implementation of the Export Regulation across the EU for the years 2014 to 2017 (relied on by the Court of Appeal in several passages of its recent decision).
 In the report, two particular numbers stand out.
 The first is that, of the roughly 70,000 EU export applications made over this period, over 60% of them were made in the UK.
 This means that the clear majority of important cultural goods legally exported from the EU were leaving via the UK.
 The second remarkable number is that, of the 466 export applications denied in this same period, nearly half (45%) came from Italy.
 When one county is clearly the hub of international departure (UK) and the other is clearly the most possessive of its cultural treasures (Italy), it is only a matter of time before exporters from the latter start to take advantage of the relative benefits of the former.